qbancoffee/Infinite-Adaptive-Mario/README.md

 # Infinite Adaptive Mario

-Maven-ized version of Infinite Adaptive Mario.
+A full screen, Maven-ized version of Infinite Adaptive Mario.

 -----------------------------------------------
 **COMPILING AND USING Infinite Adaptive Mario**